Walk in Dwight Eisenhower’s footsteps in Abilene

 Related: The Brown v.
 Board of Education is a must-see Kansas civil rights site.

-The administration shepherded two civil rights bills through Congress in 1957 and 1960.
+The Eisenhower Administration shepherded two civil rights bills through Congress in 1957 and 1960.
 The first created the Civil Rights Commission and the Civil Rights Division of the Justice Department.
 The administration wanted more, but Southern senators gutted the bill.
 The second required election officers to retain and preserve voting registration records which eventually proved race-based voter suppression.
 The two Civil Rights Acts were the first passed since 1875.

 Ironically, Senate Majority Leader Lyndon Johnson (LBJ) watered down Eisenhower’s civil rights efforts.
 However, LBJ enshrined protections into law as President in 1964.